TotallyRandomGus/personal_benchmark/README.md

 Here is a quick summary of the instructions for somebody who wants to organise a robotics simulation benchmark.
 The links in the rest of the setup are relative to the repository where the README is, so to be able to use them you should first [create your own repository](../../generate) from this template and go to its main page to continue reading the instructions.

-Then you will need to follow those steps:
+You will then need to follow those steps:

 ### GitHub settings

 - Go to the [Settings tab](../../settings):
   - Tick the "Template repository" box so that the competitors can easily make a copy of the simulation files
-  - Go to [Actions settings tab](../../settings/actions) and tick the "Allow all actions and reusable workflow" permission to enable the automation scripts and save the setting
+  - Go to [Actions settings tab](../../settings/actions) and make sure that the "Allow all actions and reusable workflow" permission is activated.
+This allows the different automation scripts to do their job.
+If it is not the case, set it correctly and save the setting
 - You will need to setup a GitHub secret to be able to fetch your competitors' controllers:
   - [Create a new Personal Access Token](../../../../settings/tokens/new).
 Give it a name to remember what it is for and set its "Expiration" to the end of the tournament.
 You can always set it to "No expiration" or recreate a token when it expires to allow the automated scripts to continue working.
 Tick the "repo" scope box, click "Generate token" and copy the generated code to your clipboard
   - Go to the repo's [secrets settings](../../settings/secrets/actions/new) to create a new repository secret.
 Name it "REPO_TOKEN", paste in the Personal Access Token you just created and finally click the "Add secret" button.

 ### Metadata update